 Lots of Power

 Why does 1100 watts of power matter that much?
 Fast heating to your target temperature for the hot water you need.

 The Joule’s maximum temperature is 208 ºF, which is good relative to other cookers.
 But, in reality you won’t need to go to such high temperatures with sous vide cooking.
 It’s also precise to 0.2°F / 0.1°C, so you don’t need to worry about temperature deviation.

-Sous vide cookers need to hook onto a pot or container, like in the image above of the various immersion circulators.
-Most of them have a clamp or clip to attach the devices to the walls of pots or containers.
+Most sous vide cookers need to hook onto a sous vide container or pot, like in the image above of the various immersion circulators.
+Most of them have a clamp or clip to attach the devices to the walls of the water bath containers.
 But the Joule brings something unique, a magnetic foot covered in rubber silicone.

-The Joule cooker’s magnet means there’s no need for any clips or clamps.
+The Joule cooker’s magnetic base means there’s no need for any clips or clamps.
 It uses the strong magnet to hold the device steady as it cooks the food in your stainless steel or cast iron pot (as long as it’s magnetic).

 This new way of fixing is not only more aesthetically pleasing, but it makes it easier to use.
 Instead of fighting with the clip or trying to discover how to keep the Joule in an upright position, you simply stand the Joule in the pot.